powsybl/powsybl-core/docs/grid_features/network_modifications.md

   existing ones.
 By default, it is 1 (no bus or busbar section already in the voltage level).
 - The bus or busbar section prefix ID is optional and used, if specified, as a prefix for the IDs of the created buses or busbar sections.
 This prefix is followed by the "row" index and the section number.
-If it is not specified, then the name of the voltage level is used as prefix.
+If it is not specified, then the name of the voltage level is used as a prefix.
 - The switch prefix ID is also optional.
 - The boolean connectExistingConnectables indicates whether existing connectables should be connected to the new topology if the busbar sections are created in a non-empty voltage level.
 If true, they will all be connected with an open switch of the same kind as the first switch that connects the connectable to the other busbar sections.
 If this boolean is true, the [`ConnectFeedersToBusbarSections`](#connect-feeders-to-busbar-sections) modification will be called on the network.

+Class: `CreateVoltageLevelTopology`

 #### Create Voltage Level Sections
 This class allows the creation of new busbar sections inside a voltage level in the NODE_BREAKER topology.
-The voltage level must already have been created, must already contains some busbar sections, and these busbar sections must have the extension BusbarSectionPosition, which indicate their position in the voltage level busbar sections matrix (busbarIndex and sectionIndex).
+The voltage level must already have been created, must already contain some busbar sections, and these busbar sections must have the extension BusbarSectionPosition, which indicates their position in the voltage level busbar sections matrix (busbarIndex and sectionIndex).
 When applied to a network, it will create new busbar sections before or after a reference busbar section.

 It takes as input: